bioSyntax/bioSyntax-site/man.md

 If you're particular about how you want everything to look.
 Feel free to tweak the theme files.
 If you develop a theme you think is exceptionally good then we'd be happy to see it.
 Follow the steps for developing a file format and put in a pull request to add it to bioSyntax.

-## Porting bioSyntax to `$software`
+## Porting bioSyntax to `$software_variable`

 The choice of text-editors we included is based on our own use.
-To port bioSyntax for another editor
+To port bioSyntax for another editor, first search the [bioSyntax Issues](https://github.com/ababaian/bioSyntax/issues) to see if someone else is working on it.
+If they are, help them out.
+If not, open an issue so others can collaborate and don't repeat your efforts.
+Otherwise follow the same steps as above to fork.

+Once the minimum set of *core syntaxes* are complete, submit the pull request to add your port to the repository.

 ## Other ways to help